mercer/mercer.github.io/_posts/2014-10-29-a-java-based-ecommerce-survey.md

 ---
 layout: post
-title: A Survey of Java Based eCommerce Software
+title: A Java Based eCommerce Survey
 ---

 It's 2014.
 The online shop software problem is solved, right?
 What if I want a java stack, is it solved?
 What about integration with [Authorized.net](https://www.authorize.net/)?
 It should be, of course, open source software.